 To contribute code, you need a basic knowledge of git.
 The Try Git interactive tutorial is quite good for getting up to speed.

 Before you start coding, make sure that the idea you have fits with Nanoc’s philosophy.
-Start a thread on the discussion group or find us on the IRC channel.
+Start a thread on the discussion group or find us on the Gitter channel.
 Generally speaking, all bug fixes are accepted, while feature changes need more discussion.

 To fetch the latest Nanoc source code, clone the Git repository: